 For the example below, I chose:

 SUB-PRODUCT: Credit Card Debt

 How to Use the CFPB Complaint Database to Your Advantage

 There is a goldmine of information in the complaint database, and it is free to use for anyone.
 Here are just a few of the ways a financial institution can utilize the database (outside of replying to your own complaints):

 - Research a company you intend to do business with

-- Keep tabs on the collection agencies who are your current third-party vendors, and use as part of your annual audit
+- Keep tabs on the collection agencies who are your current third-party vendors, and use them as part of your annual audit

-- See what trends are happening with consumer complaints during different time periods and compare with what you are seeing internally
+- See what trends are happening with consumer complaints during different time periods and compare them with what you are seeing internally

 - Use it to identify and fulfill consumer needs – review common complaints from consumers and determine if there is something missing that your company can help fulfill